provablyprivate/documents/reports/week11.md

 Managed the calender and deadlines, booked rooms, set up meetings, documented and wrote on the method in the final paper.

 * #### Robert
+I worked on our simulation.
+I set up an "unsafe" architecture (Fig. 1 in the paper by Adams and Schupp), to serve as the basis when we were to incorporate the type system we had been working with.
+This setting up involved writing agent code where the agents handle their initial types, writing a Python script using the Mininet API for creating a network emulation, and writing code for a third party that intercepts (and, at this point, just prints) all traffic on the emulated network.
+I also attended the second Fackspråk meeting, as well as the regular meetings with the group.

 * #### Adi